List of Coronation Street characters introduced in 2010: Robbie Sloan

 Robbie Sloan is the cellmate of Tony Gordon (Gray O'Brien) who in May 2010 helped Tony escape from prison.
-Robbie is released from prison after serving his sentence but agrees to a deal worth £2,000 to help with Tony's plan to seek revenge.
+Robbie is released from prison after serving his sentence but agrees to a deal worth £2,000 to help with Tony's plan to seek revenge (see "Siege Week").
 Tony sends him to Weatherfield to get information on Carla Connor (Alison King), Roy Cropper (David Neilson) and his wife Hayley (Julie Hesmondhalgh).
 Robbie later calls Tony while on the street and Tony tells him he will see him in the morning.
 The following day, Robbie meets Carla and arranges to meet her at the factory the following day as he is a "market trader" interested in buying some stock from her.

-He later helps Tony escape from prison when he threatens Tony's Ambulance driver.
+He later helps Tony escape from prison when he threatens Tony's ambulance driver.
 The two then drive to Weatherfield on a motorbike leaving the prison officer and paramedics locked in the ambulance.
 The following morning, Robbie tricks Carla into entering the factory alone and holds her hostage and at gunpoint.
 Robbie forces Carla to evacuate the premises and then leaves her tied to a chair and duct tapes her mouth shut.
 He then tricks Hayley into coming into the factory.
 Hayley sees Carla bound and gagged, but Robbie holds her at gunpoint before she can escape, and ties her up too.
 Tony shows up to Carla's horror.
 He surveys Carla bound, gagged and helpless, and congratulates Robbie.
 He rips the tape off her mouth, allowing her to speak, while announcing his plans to murder them.
 In an episode set on 1 June 2010, but delayed in transmission due to the real-life shootings in Cumbria, Robbie, who has taken part in the kidnapping to get money for his son's university tuition, realises Tony has no money for him as the factory safe is empty.
 After having an argument over the money, in which Carla and Hayley try to convince him to do the right thing and free them, Tony tricks Robbie into giving him his gun and shoots him dead.